MAGALA-RICHARD/apsimNGpy/README.rst

     print(available_metrics)
     # Then select your choice from the list

-Run factorial experiments faster and efficienttly
+Run factorial experiments faster and efficiently
 *********************************************************************************
 The apsimNGpy Python package provides a convenient way to run factorial experiments as follows.